Technical Test Analyst (Migration) - IT-Online

 - Test big data and ensure the outputs are transposed correctly.

-- Report on the team’s QA way of work, feedback on trends and solutions, and continuously optimize the way of work to ensure effective and efficient QA practices in the team.
+- Report on the team QA way of work, feedback on trends and solutions and continuously optimize the way of work to ensure effective and efficient QA practices.

-- Contribute to the team’s predictability by maintaining a view of the team’s holistic test coverage.
+- Contribute to the team’s predictability by maintaining a view of the teams wholistic test coverage.

 - Drive collective ownership for testing.